CHERIoT-Platform/network-stack/README.md

 Compartmentalisation
 --------------------

-The initial implementation has six compartments.
+The initial implementation has seven compartments.
 Four are mostly existing third-party code with thin wrappers:

  - The TCP/IP stack is in a compartment.